statamic/docs/content/collections/docs/core-concepts.md

 **Got a Hero Image?** Use an Assets and text field and render the text on top of the `background-image` of your choosing.

+And just like with Lego bricks, it hurts really bad to step on Statamic barefooted.

 Hopefully you get the idea and see how you can solve almost any challenge with core fieldtypes and some HTML.

 ## The Control Panel Can Be Optional